WordPress/gutenberg/packages/components/src/color-indicator/README.md

 ### `colorValue`: `CSSProperties[ 'background' ]`

 The color of the indicator.
-Any value from the [`background`](https://developer.mozilla.org/en-US/docs/Web/CSS/background) property is supported.
+Any value from the CSS [`background`](https://developer.mozilla.org/en-US/docs/Web/CSS/background) property is supported.

 -   Required: Yes